-PHOTO: FilmHouse viewed from corner of Broadway and Columbus | Erin Lubin, Photographer
+PHOTO: Inside the FilmHouse space | Erin Lubin, Photographer

-In addition to office space, all residents benefit from a robust guest speaker series, featuring lectures and presentations by leading industry professionals; resident-led workshops and work-in-progress screenings; access to SFFS networking events; and numerous other community-building programs.
+All residents benefit from a robust guest speaker series, featuring lectures and presentations by leading industry professionals; resident-led workshops and work-in-progress screenings; access to SFFS networking events; and numerous other community-building programs.